juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 ![On the Q&A Board, you can download the csv file and upload it back up.
 Then, your chatbot is ready to answer questions!](/assets/uploads/q-aboard.png "Q&A Board")

-The CSV template contains four columns:
+As shown below, the CSV template contains four columns:

 *ID*  | *Question* | *Answer* | *Comment*